Women in Mexico: Spanish era

-Mexican War of Independence and early republic 1810-50
+Mexican War of Independence and early republic 1810-1850

 The Mexican War of Independence was an armed conflict between the Mexican people and Spain.
 It began with the Grito de Dolores on September 16 of 1810 and officially ended on September 27 of 1821 when Spanish rule collapse and the Army of the Three Guarantees marched into Mexico City.
 Women participated in the Mexican War of Independence, most famously Josefa Ortiz de Domínguez, known in Mexican history as La Corregidora.
 Her remains were moved to the Monument to Independence in Mexico City; there are statues of her in her honor, and her face has appeared on Mexican currency.
-Other distinguished women of the era are Gertrudis Bocanegra, María Luisa Martínez de García Rojas, Manuela Medina, Rita Pérez de Moreno, Maria Fermina Rivera, María Ignacia Rodríguez de Velasco y Osorio Barba, known as the Güera Rodríguez; and Leona Vicario.
+Other distinguished women of the era are Gertrudis Bocanegra, María Luisa Martínez de García Rojas, Manuela Medina, Rita Pérez de Moreno, Maria Fermina Rivera, María Ignacia Rodríguez de Velasco y Osorio Barba, better known as La Güera Rodríguez (Rodríguez the Fair); and Leona Vicario.

 Following independence, some women in Zacatecas raised the question of citizenship for women.
 They petitioned for it, saying "women also wish to have the title of citizen .. to see ourselves in the census as 'La ciudadana' (woman citizen)."
 Independence affected women in both positive and negatives ways.
 Prior to the independence, women were only allowed to act as their children's guardians until the age of seven in cases of separation of widowhood.
 Post-independence laws allowed women to serve as guardians until the age of majority.
 Women continued to occupy domestic service positions although economic instability led to many households ending employment of domestic servants.

 19th c.
 Liberal Reform and Porfiriato 1850-1910

 As with Liberalism elsewhere, Liberalism in Mexico emphasized secular education as a path forward toward equality before the law.
 In the colonial era, there were limited opportunities for Mexican girls and women, but with the establishment of secular schools in the middle of the nineteenth century, girls had greater access to education, while women entered the teaching profession.
 Quite a number of them became advocates for women's rights, becoming active in politics, founding journals and newspapers, and attending international conferences for women's rights.
 Women teachers were part of the new middle class in Mexico, which also included women office workers in the private sector and government.
 Women also became involved in general improvement in society, including better hygiene and nutrition.
-Toward the end of the Porfiriato, the period when General Porfirio Díaz ruled Mexico (1876-1910), women began pressing for legal equality and the right to vote.
+Toward the end of the Porfiriato, the period when General Porfirio Díaz ruled Mexico (1876–1910), women began pressing for legal equality and the right to vote.
 The largest sector of Mexico's population was rural and indigenous or mixed-race, so that the movement for women's equality was carried forward by a very small sector of educated, urban women.